SUBJECTS OF THIS PAGE

 La Maison Bleue applies its innovative expertise to serve the student community and provide them with the opportunity to experience truly unique interdisciplinary collaborative work and integrated services.
 Thanks to the close ties that La Maison Bleue holds with its institutional and academic partners, we offer trainings and internships specific to many interns coming from different fields of study.

-In 2023, 2024, students have contributed more than 2 831 hours to the organization’s work.
+In 2024-2025, more than 181 interns passed through the doors of La Maison Bleue.
 These experiences have enabled students to discover a motivating interdisciplinary work environment:

 Knowledge disseminator